By C. J. Oakes

 The advantages of the Internet to global commerce are well established, but not surprisingly the disadvantages rival these.
 For instance, just as the Internet provides for easier transfers and conversions of currencies, likewise the Internet better enables money laundering and fraud.
 Just as the Internet permits increased communication abilities among people worldwide, criminal organizations are likewise taking full advantage of this ability.
 Thus, just as the Internet is fueling rapid growth in legitimate business enterprises and speeding globalization exponentially, organized crime is growing just as fast (Schmalleger, 2009).

 One problem facing law enforcement was highlighted in June 2013 when Edward Snowden leaked United States government documents revealing the nation was engaged in possible illegal spying on its own citizens.
 At the time of this writing, the United States was unsuccessfully attempting to extradite Snowden from Russia.
 Thus, one serious problem law enforcement faces in fighting the new criminal has to do with jurisdiction.
-If Russia refuses to release Snowden to stand trial in America, there is little that United States law enforcement can do (Kerr, 2013).
+If Russia refuses to release Snowden to stand trial in America, there is little that the United States law enforcement can do (Kerr, 2013).

 Another problem this issue demonstrates is just how insecure supposedly secure law enforcement operations are.
 Snowden worked for the government security contractor Booz Allen.
 He claims to have taken the job to gather information about the inner spying of the National Security Agency and this harmonizes with the information he leaked.
 The National Security Agency is a top law enforcement agency (CNN Staff, 2013).